 Mutual Funds, ETFs and Other Pooled Investment Vehicles: At times, Renaissance will invest a client's assets in money market funds or similar short-term investment funds, or other pooled investment vehicles sponsored by third parties, such as exchange traded funds ("ETFs").
 If you are invested in other pooled vehicles, you will also pay management and/or other fees to each mutual fund, ETF, or other pooled vehicle that are in addition to Renaissance's fees.
-These additional fees are disclosed in each pooled vehicles' offering documents (e.g., prospectus or offering memorandum).
+These additional fees are disclosed in each pooled vehicle's offering documents (e.g., prospectus or offering memorandum).
 These charges, fees, and commissions are in addition to our management fee.

-Conflict of Interest: Renaissance as of the date of this ADV does not, but in the future could, invest client's funds in affiliated mutual funds or ETFs that are managed by one of our AMG affiliates.
-This presents a conflict of interest due to the potential for "double dipping" of investment management fees by Renaissance and the AMG affiliated manager.
+Conflict of Interest: Renaissance as of the date of this ADV does not invest client's funds in affiliated mutual funds or ETFs that are managed by one of our AMG affiliates.